tangle-network/cggmp-threshold-ecdsa/README.md

 <h1 id="start"> Getting Started  🎉 </h1>

+**This repo is research-oriented software and should not be considered SAFE to use in production.
+It has not been audited and/or tested rigorously yet.
+Please use caution.**

 This is an implementation of the threshold ECDSA signature multi-party-computation from [UC Non-Interactive, Proactive, Threshold ECDSA with Identifiable Aborts](https://eprint.iacr.org/2021/060) with slight modifications.
 We implement this MPC using the key generation protocol originally from [GG20](https://eprint.iacr.org/2020/540) and implemented by [Zengo](https://github.com/ZenGo-X) in [multi-party-ecdsa](https://github.com/ZenGo-X/multi-party-ecdsa).

 For the key refresh protocol we opt for a fork of Zengo's [fs-dkr](https://github.com/webb-tools/fs-dkr) maintained by us.
 Together, these complete the key generation and key refreshing protocol.
 From here, we implement the pre-signing and signing protocols outlined in the aforementioned CGGMP paper.
 This implementation leverages the infrastructure built by Zengo, namely [round-based-protocol](https://github.com/ZenGo-X/round-based-protocol).
 We detail how this can be used in a blockchain's gossip network environment such as Substrate, as that motivates this work.